niess/danton/docs/source/geometry.rst

 The default is to consider a spherical `geoid`_ of radius 6371 |nbsp| km, according to the `PREM`_.
-As a refinement, the `geoid`_ can instead be modelled by an ellispoid, the `WGS84`_ one namely.
-An additional level of accuracy is provided by the `EGM96`_ model (also included in Danton), whose undulations are defined w.r.t. the `WGS84`_ ellipsoid.
+As a refinement, the `geoid`_ can instead be modelled by an ellispoid, specifically the `WGS84`_ ellipsoid.
+An additional level of accuracy is provided by the `EGM96`_ model (also included in Danton), whose undulations are defined with reference to the `WGS84`_ ellipsoid.

 .. topic:: Scaling